Fall Activities Around the Finger Lakes

 Penny's Country Farm & Pumpkin Patch is only 12 minutes northeast of Aurora, and offers the full fall experience: "u-pick" pumpkins, a farmers' market, corn maze, and wagon rides.

-What’s better than sitting on a bail of straw and being towed by a tractor?
-Not a lot, unless there are people along the ride to scare you.
-DeFisher Fruit Farms in Williamson, New York is your stop for all of that.
-Home to the Haunted Hayrides of Greater Rochester, this attraction is booming with guests through October.
-Their haunted hayride takes you through acres of the DeFisher apple orchard, where you’re bound to run into all sorts of creatures.
+Further north, DeFisher Fruit Farms is home to the Haunted Hayrides of Greater Rochester - a very popular local attraction.
+Their haunted hayride takes you through the acreage of the DeFisher apple orchard, where you’re bound to run into all sorts of ghosts and goblins.
 Be sure to head over to their tasting room afterwards for a variety of drink options.

 Penny's Country Farm & Pumpkin Patch is located at 1540 Gray Road, Union Springs NY.
 Phone: 315.497.1347.
 Open weekends from Sept.
 13 to Oct.
 27: Friday, noon to 8pm, and Saturdays and Sundays from 10am to 5pm.

 The Haunted Hayrides at DeFisher Fruit Farms run from the last week of September through Halloween.
 Tickets must be purchased at the Box Office, and rides begin at dusk.
 Check the schedule to verify dates and times.

 Apples picked fresh from the orchard is one of the best things about fall in the Finger Lakes.
 Grisamore Farms (25 minutes southeast of Aurora) offers pick-your-own produce and a selection of treats at their fifth-generation family operated farm.
 Assorted “u-pick” is available throughout the summer and apples are the highlight in the fall.
 While there, stop by the Grisamore Cider Works tasting room for a flight of craft hard cider!